-Learn from this business owner as she walks through how to create a process map and leverage it to optimize your business!
-Grab our free worksheet to guide you through building your own process map.
+What is process mapping and why does it matter?
+Learn from this business owner as she walks through how to create a process map.

-So, we created a process map for our entire booking process.
-It allowed us to zoom out and look at our workflows from start to finish to really understand what was breaking down or missing.
-Once we had everything mapped out visually, we could then translate it into business process automation software.
+Process maps help us zoom out and look at our workflows from start to finish to really understand what is breaking down or missing.
+Once we have everything mapped out visually, we could then translate it into business process automation software.

-Our experience led to serious process improvement, and I know it can do the same for you.
-Whether you’re just creating your business processes or looking to improve them, here’s how to create a process map for your entire business.
+Our experiences with process mapping have led to serious process improvement, and I know it can do the same for you.
+Whether you’re just creating your business processes or looking to improve existing ones, here’s how to create a process map for your entire business.

 - What is a process map?